Marcoby-Dev-Ops/Nexus/server/docs/POSTGRESQL_INTEGRATION_GUIDE.md

 The integration is built around a unified `DatabaseService` that automatically detects and uses the appropriate database:

 - **PostgreSQL**: Direct connection using `pg` library with connection pooling
+- **Supabase**: Uses Supabase client with RPC functions
 - **Automatic Detection**: Based on environment variables and connection strings

 ### Key Components

 1. **DatabaseService** (`src/core/services/DatabaseService.ts`)
-   - Unified interface for PostgreSQL operations
+   - Unified interface for both PostgreSQL and Supabase
    - Automatic database type detection
    - Health checking and connection management